+This chapter discusses:

-- This chapter will discuss: - The general limit on elective deferrals, and - The 15-year rule, an increased limit on elective deferrals.
+- The general limit on elective deferrals, and - The 15-year rule, an increased limit on elective deferrals.

 More than one 403(b) account.
 If, for any year elective deferrals are contributed to more than one 403(b) account for you (whether or not with the same employer), you must combine all the elective deferrals to determine whether the total is more than the limit for that year.